 Skip to main content

 Some teams have complex experiment pipelines and might need to run experiments remotely.
-Teams can still log those experiment results to Arize via log_experiment to maintain a record of experiments for tracking and comparing.
+Teams can still log those experiment results to Arize AX via log_experiment to maintain a record of experiments for tracking and comparing.

 Steps to log an experiment